 The churches throughout Judaea, Galilee and Samaria were now left in peace, building themselves up, living in the fear of the Lord, and filled with the consolation of the Holy Spirit.

-The Word of the Lord
+The Word of the Lord.
+All: Thanks be to God.

 RESPONSORIAL PSALM:

 I will praise you, Lord, in the assembly of your people.